a7met-22/Golf-swing/README.md

 agent (1.8s | attempts: 2): Tempo is trending up slightly (slope +0.03/swing) toward the pro range of 2.5-3.5:1 — steady rhythm, no red flags.
 ```

+Same conversation, two languages, zero setup — that's the bilingual request
+screen at work, not a translation layer bolted on top.

 ### 3. Run the compliance suite

 ```bash